 - Match the font style and size to your resume.

-- Make your cover letter "employer focused" rather than “job-seeker focused"; in other words, talk about how you can meet their needs, not how they can meet your needs.
+- Make your cover letter focused on the employer.
+Talk about how you can meet their needs, not how they can meet your needs.

 - Prepare each cover letter individually; don’t use a form letter.